-If you’re in Mendoza from the 27th of February to the 8th of March 2021 be ready to party.
+If you’re in Mendoza from the 26th of February to the 7th of March 2022 (estimated dates) be ready to party.
 That’s when the La Vendimia Mendoza Wine Festival takes place.
 The city explodes with vibrant, colourful festivities for an entire nine days.

 What’s special about La Vendimia Mendoza Wine Festival?